wchan2/presentations/courses/ccny_csc322_fall_2018/README.md

 | Project Presentation + Demo | 20% | 12/19/2018 |
 | 360 Reviews | 10% | 12/19/2018 |

+## Project and Presentation Breakdown

+1. Product: What problem does your product solve?
+2. Planning: What software methodology did you choose?
+Why?
+What milestones if any were put in place?
+3. Requirements: What were the requirements for your minimal viable product (MVP)?
+Why?
+4. Technical Design: UML diagrams and the high overview of the components in your software
+5. Tests: What tests will you have in place to ensure the quality of your application?
+6. Demo: Full demo ideally or present what you have and mention why it didn't turn out the way you hoped in your retrospective
+7. Retrospective: What worked well and what didn't?
+What could you have done better knowing what you know now?

 ## Schedule and Slides

 | Date | Topic | Slides | Assignment |